Adult Matric – Senior Certificate (Amended)

 Contact Us On Our Website

-• Visit Matric College or Matriek Kollege
+• Visit either our Matric College website or Matriek Kollege

 • Click the “Apply Now” or “Registreer” option